daniel-frak/backity/CONTRIBUTING.md

 ### Spring profiles

 * `dev` - for local development.
 Allows things like handling requests from `http://localhost:4200/`.
+* `dev-provider-api` - for local development.
+Uses mock APIs for Game Providers (provided by the `mockserver` Docker container)
+* `dev-s3` - for local development.
+Uses a mock S3 provider for file storage (provided by the `localstack` Docker container)
 * `angular-client-code-gen` - special profile used for [client code generation](https://codesoapbox.dev/generate-client-code-from-spring-boot-using-maven/).
   Applied automatically when the `angular` Maven profile is enabled.